 The greatest mistake a man can make is selecting the wrong woman from a position of beta weakness and supplicating naivety.

-On the other hand, the power you experiences learning game is corrupting and intoxicating.
+On the other hand, the power you experience learning game is corrupting and intoxicating.
 Going from powerless to having control over your love life can ruin you and the relationships around you.

 The game also makes you incredibly cynical and this can have an impact on other area of your life.

-Still, every guy needs to learn game if for no other reason than to protect themselves from the worst the dating world has to offer.
+Still, every guy needs to learn game if for no other reason than to learn how to be respected by women and protect themselves from the worst the dating world has to offer.

 Time is the most valuable thing you can give someone.